Trump Signs Executive Order To 'Ease The Burdens Of Obamacare'

 Also Friday evening, Priebus was preparing a memo for all federal agencies, ordering a freeze on government regulations.
 It was not immediately clear whether that order would apply retroactively to regulations in the pipeline from the outgoing Obama administration.

-Trump was joined in the Oval Office this evening by his National Security Adviser Mike Flynn, son-in-law and senior adviser Jared Kushner, and campaign manager turned counselor Kellyanne Conway.
+Trump was joined in the Oval Office this evening by his national security adviser, Mike Flynn; son-in-law and senior adviser, Jared Kushner, and campaign manager turned counselor Kellyanne Conway.

-The new president is already putting his mark on the work space.
+The new president is already putting his mark on the workspace.
 Crimson drapes in the Oval Office have been replaced with gold.
 And a bust of Winston Churchill once again occupies a place of honor.
 Churchill's bust was replaced during the Obama years by a bust of Martin Luther King Jr.